bjanadi97/Google-O-Auth-Drive-Uploader/README.md

 The application runs  on port localhost:5000

-Step 1 -  Download the Zip Code for the above project.
+Step 1 -  Download the Zip Code for the above project.Make sure to download all the nodemodules as well.

 Step 2 -  Extract the Zipped Folder named Google-O-Auth-Drive-Uploader-master.
-Make sure to download all the nodemodules as well.

 Step 3 -  Open the extracted folder using a suitable code editor.
 (Preferably Visual Studio Code)